-Minimize the risk of hyperkalemia with proper patient selection and monitoring, and avoidance of certain concomitant medications [See CONTRAINDICATIONS, ADVERSE REACTIONS, and DRUG INTERACTIONS].
+The risk of hyperkalemia is higher in patients with impaired renal function, proteinuria , diabetes and those concomitantly treated with ACEs, ARBs, NSAIDs and moderate CYP3A inhibitors.
+Minimize the risk of hyperkalemia with proper patient selection and monitoring. [see DOSAGE AND ADMINISTRATION, CONTRAINDICATIONS, ADVERSE REACTIONS, and DRUG INTERACTIONS].
 Monitor patients for the development of hyperkalemia until the effect of INSPRA is established.
-Patients who develop hyperkalemia ( > 5.5 mEq/L) may continue INSPRA therapy with proper dose adjustment.
+Patients who develop hyperkalemia (5.5-5.9 mEq/L) may continue INSPRA therapy with proper dose adjustment.
 Dose reduction decreases potassium levels.
-[See DOSAGE AND ADMINISTRATION.]
+Patients on moderate CYP3A inhibitors that cannot be avoided should have their dose of eplerenone reduced. [see DRUG INTERACTIONS].

 Eplerenone was non-genotoxic in a battery of assays including in vitro bacterial mutagenesis (Ames test in Salmonella spp. and E. Coli), in vitro mammalian cell mutagenesis (mouse lymphoma cells), in vitro chromosomal aberration (Chinese hamster ovary cells), in vivo rat bone marrow micronucleus formation, and in vivo/ex vivo unscheduled DNA synthesis in rat liver.